RyanMauery/Water-Treatment-Modeling-MECC24/README.md

 ### Heuristic_Controller_Used_In_Paper
 A model of the system that uses rules-based control.
 When a tank is empty, its valves close and pumps turn on.
-When a tank is full, valves open and pumps turn off
+When a tank is full, valves open and pumps turn off.
+Running this script provides you with the results for the reactive system, as seen in the case study of the paper.

 ### MPC_Controller_Used_In_Paper
 A model of the system that uses a predictive controller.
-The function "best_settings_Cl.m" simulates the system over a range of control actions, and then returns the actions that resulted in the best performance over the range of simulations
+The function "best_settings_Cl.m" simulates the system over a range of control actions, and then returns the actions that resulted in the best performance over the range of simulations.
+Running this script provides you with the results for the predictive system, as seen in the case study of the paper.

 # Supplemental information about the model and simulation